khameneh/ProcessMonitor/README.md

 ProcessMonitor is a simple process monitoring application written in C++ using the Qt library.
 It constantly monitors the list of processes defined in the config file and starts them if they aren't running.
 It also maintains one process window on the foreground.
-It dynamically monitors the config file and starts newly added processes, or stop starting processes that are removed.
+It dynamically monitors the config file and starts newly added processes, or stops starting processes that are removed.
 It also dynamically updates the foreground process.
 The application lacks this feature on Windows, as the means to determine the process name in Windows differs.
 A multiplatform function can be utilized to extend this feature to Windows as well.